 Famous fur trader and explorer Manuel Lisa was born in Cuba on September 8, 1772, to Spanish parents Christobal De Lisa and Maria Ignacia Rodriguez Lisa.
 Some historians say he was born in the West Indies or New Orleans, Louisiana.
-He was raised in New Orleans, where he received his education before becoming a trader buying his wares along the Mississippi and Ohio Rivers and establishing a trading post at Vincennes, Indiana, in 1796.
+He was raised in New Orleans, where he received his education before becoming a trader.
+He bought his wares along the Mississippi and Ohio Rivers and established a trading post at Vincennes, Indiana, in 1796.
 That same year, he married his first wife, a widow named Polly Charles Chew, and the pair would have three children.

 He moved to St. Louis, Missouri, around 1799 and soon convinced Spanish officials to give him a land grant for “agricultural purposes.”
 At about the same time, he entered into the fur trade business in direct competition with the powerful Chouteau family.
 By 1802, he obtained official trading rights with the Osage Indians, taking the business away from the Chouteaus.

 In 1803-04, he helped to supply the Lewis and Clark Expedition, though neither explorer particularly liked him.
 After the expedition returned to St. Louis, Lisa organized the first large-scale fur trading and trapping venture.
-In 1807, with partners, Pierre Menard, William Morrison, and about 50-60 trappers loaded in keelboats made his first expedition up the Missouri River.
+In 1807, he made his first expedition up the Missouri River with partners Pierre Menard, William Morrison and about 50-60 trappers loaded in keelboats.
 After meeting opposition from the Arikara, Mandan, and Assiniboine Indians, the party reached the confluence of the Yellowstone and Big Horn Rivers in present-day Montana and soon built Fort Raymond.

 After thoroughly working the area and obtaining thousands of pelts, they returned to St. Louis.
 He then formed the St. Louis Missouri Fur Company in the winter of 1808-09 along with several partners, including Pierre Choteau, Sr., Auguste Choeau, Jr., Andrew Henry, Pierre Menard, Benjamin Wilkinson, Reuben Lewis, William Clark, Sylvestre Labbadie, and William Morrison.

 In the spring of 1810, Andrew Henry and Pierre Menard, led by John Colter, left Fort Raymond with a group of trappers, traveling to the Three Forks of Montana, where they established Fort Henry.
-They then crossed over Bannock Pass into present-day Idaho, where they established a second post on Henry’s Fork of the Snake River, which was also called Fort Henry.
+They then crossed over Bannock Pass into present-day Idaho, establishing a second post on Henry’s Fork of the Snake River, also called Fort Henry.
 However, both forts were short-lived, as the post at the Three Forks was abandoned after only a few months due to continuous attacks by Blackfoot warriors.
 Fort Henry in Idaho was abandoned the following year.